healeycodes/roll-your-own-analytics/README.md

 <br>

-Now you can recieve data from the tracking script, which reports to `/track/log` and `/track/time`.
+Now you can recieve data from the tracking script automatically via `/track/log` and `/track/time`.

 The dashboard is avaliable at `/` or `/dashboard` which you'll presumably want to proxy behind something or add your own authentication method.